 “You did such a good job, Annabelle.
 Martin will love you forever, he’s yours once more.
 Kiss him.”

 Again, she obeyed, her lips soft on Martin’s.
 His lips were warm and dry.
 She pushed her tongue inside his mouth, but he didn’t react.
 She slid a bloody hand down to his crotch; again, there were no reactions.
 When she opened her eyes again, she was shocked by the emptiness she saw in her husband’s gaze.
 Her heart skipped a beat.

 She turned to the chair, only to be hit by a flash of lucidity.
-All she saw on the armchair where her ex-husband’s old clothes.
-Jesus wasn’t her friend and He didn’t inhabit that old musty piece of furniture.
+All she saw on the armchair were her ex-husband’s old clothes.
+Jesus wasn’t her friend, and He didn’t inhabit that musty piece of furniture.

 She remembered the hospital, the meds, the restraints on her bed…